Language Arts Curriculum Map

 Motto: Together let's inspire all students to learn how to learn through reading, and to develop a passion/love for great literature that will last a lifetime.

 Please continue to encourage your child to read independently every day, or to partner read with you to complete the monthly AR requirement.
-The next due date for an AR novel is Tuesday, April 30th.
+The first due date for an AR novel is Monday, September 30th.

-The first week of school students took the Lead 21 Group Placement Assessment.
-The result of this comprehension assessment allowed your child to be placed in a group with students who are reading at the same level; thus reading content is differentiated to meet the needs of students reading and comprehending at different levels.
+The first week of school students will take a Group Placement Assessment.
+The result of this comprehension assessment will allow your child to be placed in a group with students who are reading at the same level; thus reading content is differentiated to meet the needs of students reading and comprehending at different levels.
 As the year progresses students are assessed and moved when appropriate.

-We use theme readers (textbooks) for whole group instruction, differentiated readers (leveled books) for small group instruction, novels, Scholastic News, and the Promethean board/research to extend our learning.
+We use textbooks for whole group instruction, differentiated readers (leveled books) for small group instruction, novels, Scholastic News, and the Promethean board/research to extend our learning.
 Reading outside of class and using additional resources are both stressed daily.

-We have enjoyed a prosperous year of reading, reading, reading!
+We are set to enjoy a prosperous year of reading, reading, reading!

 Success with reading provides the foundation for learning.
 Please take every opportunity to model reading for your child, read aloud to your children, listen to them read, and encourage independent reading along with critical thinking discussions between you and all of your children.
 Someday they will thank you.